ItsMeYuv/Guess-The-Number-Game/README.md

 # Guess-The-Number-Game
 A Guess The Number Game in Python Programming language

+# What I learnt
-In this program I learnt how to use while loops in a real project.
+In this project I learnt:
+- How to use loops
+- Use the random module